Skip to content

 • Give to the Holidays Sponsorship Appeal - Select 'A specific aspect of ministry' on the next page

-If you would be interested to explore how SU Scotland could partner with your church, or churches in your community, please contact us.
+If you would like to explore how SU Scotland could partner with your church—or churches in your community—please get in touch with us.

 Junction 12

-Junction 12 works with Smithycroft Secondary School and its associated primary schools.
-They aim to establish and develop caring and nurturing relationships with young people aged 10–18 and enable them to make positive and healthy choices in every area of their lives.
+Junction 12 works with Smithycroft Secondary School in Glasgow, and its associated primary schools.
+They aim to establish and develop caring and nurturing relationships with young people aged 10–18, enabling them to make positive and healthy choices in every area of their lives.

 Junction 12 employs several youth workers and works with a dedicated group of volunteers who generously contribute their time and energy.